brugal/wolfcamql/README-ioquake3.txt

   con_autoclear			    - Set to 0 to disable clearing console
-  				      input text when console is closed
+  				      input text when console is closed con_scale                         - Scales console text to make it legible at
+                                      high resolutions

   in_joystickUseAnalog              - Do not translate joystick axis events
                                       to keyboard commands